canonical/serial-vault/README.md

 - message: error message from the request (string)
 - nonce: unique string that is needed for signing requests (string)

+The nonce can only be used once and must be used before it expires (typically 600 seconds).

 ### /1.0/sign (POST)
 > Clear-sign the device identity details.